dan-nagle/h2m/README.txt

 during the installation process to avoid potential complications and avoid the need to determine the locations of their config.cmake files.
-However, this may not always be possible because building these large projects is not always smooth and the script can only provide basic build options.
+However, this may not always be possible because building these large projects is not always a smooth process and the script can only perform a simple download and installation.
 Note that there is no "bootstrapping" involved in the build carried out by the script.
 Its only goal is to compile header and library files used by h2m as quickly as possible, not to create a reliable